 If you are selected, you may be required to remain at the courthouse for the full day.

 Please be prepared to do so by making tentative arrangements for car pooling, babysitting, business appointments, child care, and other personal business in advance.
 You will receive a notice to report with the date and time you are to be at the U.S. Courthouse.
 You should read the notice and carefully follow the instructions it provides.

 The courthouse doors open at 7:30 am and, because it is a secured building, a photo ID may be required upon entry.
 Cell phones are restricted for most guests to the courthouse.
 Jurors are exempt from that restriction – you will need to identify yourself as a juror when you come through security.
 No weapons of any kind are allowed on the property; this includes guns, knives, pepper spray etc. In addition, you will not be allowed to bring liquids, aerosols, or gels into the building.
 Empty water bottles or coffee mugs are allowed and may be filled inside the courthouse once you pass through security.

 There is a large public parking lot immediately south of the Courthouse on 400 South, between Main and West Temple.
-The fee as of December 2019 is $8 for all-day parking.
-The kiosks with the credit card readers are at the North and West entrances.
+The fee as of March 2023 is $12 for all-day parking.

 Jurors are encouraged to use public transportation when possible.
 Jurors arriving from within the Salt Lake Valley may easily utilize the UTA TRAX light rail system.
 The courthouse is located between the Courthouse Station and the Gallivan Center stops.
 Using public transportation will help you eliminate parking problems.